rajnandinitikkal/Front_End_Interview-Questions/README.md

 # HTML

+HTML is a HyperText Markup Language used for writing content in website designing .
+HTML File save with .html file .

 ### 1. What is HTML ?
 - HTML is a markup language used for creating web pages.
 It uses define elements like headings, paragraphs, links and images.<br>
 Example: